enovations/autopylot/README.md

 # Autopylot

-This is our best autopylot
+This is our best autopylot yet.
+It finds a line and follows it.
+Probaby.
+Don't know yet.
+Haven't written any code yet.
+Sorry.
+Come back tomorrow.